stormforger/cli/README.md

 git push --tag
 ```

-Travis will make a build and on success automatically publish a release to [GitHub releases](https://github.com/stormforger/cli/releases), to [Docker hub](https://hub.docker.com/r/stormforger/cli) and also update our [homebrew tab](https://github.com/stormforger/homebrew-forge).
+Github Actions will make a build and on success automatically publish a release to [GitHub releases](https://github.com/stormforger/cli/releases), to [Docker hub](https://hub.docker.com/r/stormforger/cli) and also update our [homebrew tab](https://github.com/stormforger/homebrew-forge).

 Now go to the [releases page](https://github.com/stormforger/cli/releases) and add release notes.